Kiss Me Once: Packaging and release

-English fashion stylist William Baker shot the artwork for Kiss Me Once.
-After a week of teasing on social media, Minogue revealed the album title and cover artwork on 24 January 2014.
-The artwork shows Minogue closing her eyes and pursing her red lips for a kiss.
-The close-up shot of Minogue was taken behind a sheet of wet glass.
-The piece gave Carolyn Menyes of Music Times a sense of drama and desire, while Robbie Daw of Idolator described it as "warm, colorful and perfectly pop".
-From the same publication, Mike Wass opined that the flirtatious cover leaves a strong visual impression and indicates Minogue has "really brought her inner-sex kitten" for the album.
+The album artwork for Kiss Me Once was shot by English fashion stylist William Baker.
+Minogue revealed the album title and cover artwork on 24 January 2014, after a week of teasing on social media.
+Minogue closes her eyes and purses her red lips for a kiss in the artwork, and was photographed close-up behind a sheet of wet glass.
+In a 2014 Reddit AMA, Minogue says the "water represents tears, tears of joy, tears of happiness" and says "the album is so much about new beginnings."
+Robbie Daw of Idolator described it as "warm, colourful, and perfectly pop, while Mike Was off the same publication felt it leaves a strong visual impression and indicates Minogue has "really brought her inner-sex kitten" for the album.
 Seamus Duff of Metro viewed the artwork as a "silent plea to America to open the window and let her in".

-A week before its release in the UK, Kiss Me Once was made available for streaming in full on the official website of The Guardian on 10 March.
-The album was first released in Australia and Germany by Warner Music on 14 March.
-Three days later, the album was made available in European countries and the UK in two versions: a 11-track standard version, and a deluxe version featured two bonus tracks "Mr. President" and "Sleeping With the Enemy".
-Kiss Me Once was released in North America on 18 March, and distributed a day later in Japan; the latter region featured two bonus tracks: "Sparks" and a remix of "Into the Blue" by Japanese musician Yasutaka Nakata.
-In Europe, a special double-12-inch vinyl was issued on 17 May and featured a bonus digital download code for the bonus tracks.
-Minogue's website distributed a limited edition box set that restricted physical units to 3,500 worldwide.
-On 8 December 2014, Parlophone and Warner Music Group re-released the album on the iTunes Store; it included several live performances at the iTunes Festival.
-On the censored version of the album in South Africa, "Sexy Love" is titled "Love", "Sexercize" is titled "Exercize" and "Les Sex" is retitled "We Could Call It".
+Kiss Me Once was made available for streaming in full on The Guardians official website on March 10, a week before its UK release.
+Warner Music Group released the album for the first time on 14 March in Australia, New Zealand, and Germany.
+Three days later, the album was released in Europe and the United Kingdom in two versions: an 11-track standard version and a deluxe version with two bonus tracks, "Mr. President" and "Sleeping with the Enemy".
+Kiss Me Once was released in North America on 18 March, and in Japan a day later, with two bonus tracks: "Sparks" and a remix of "Into the Blue" by Japanese musician Yasutaka Nakata.

+On 17 May, a special double-12-inch vinyl was released in Europe, complete with a bonus digital download code.
+Minogue's website also packaged a limited edition box set that included each physical format, a large cover art print, additional visual prints, a transparent glass screen that resembled the album cover, and stickers.Flynn 2019 On 8 December 2014, Parlophone and Warner Music Group re-released the album on the iTunes Store, including several live performances featuring Minogue at the iTunes Festival.
+In South Africa, "Sexy Love" is renamed "Love", "Sexercize" is renamed "Exercize", and "Les Sex" is renamed "We Could Call It".